Program Mission Statement

-The Program Educational Objectives (PEO) of the Electrical Engineering (EE) program at West Virginia University is to produce graduates who will apply their knowledge and skills to achieve success in their careers in industry, research, government service or graduate study.
-It is expected that in the first five years after graduation our graduates will achieve success and proficiency in their profession, be recognized as leaders, and contribute to the well-being of society.
+The Program Educational Objectives (PEOs) of the Electrical Engineering program at the West Virginia University is to produce graduates who have broad knowledge of electrical hardware and related software, as well as skills in project management, communication and learning to achieve success in their careers in industry, research, government service, or academia.
+It is expected that in the first five years after graduation our graduates will achieve success and proficiency in their profession, be recognized as leaders, and contribute to the betterment of society.

 Student Learning Outcomes

 Upon graduation, all Bachelor of Science students in Electrical Engineering will have:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 - An ability to communicate effectively with a range of audiences.